The FANS French Bilingual Program at Killarney Heights Public School

 In the classroom

-Working closely with the Department of Education teachers, our team-teaching approach has the unique advantage of providing an average 1:15 teacher to student ratio.
+Working closely with the Department of Education teachers, our team-teaching approach has the unique advantage of providing an average 1:15 teacher to student ratio in most classes.
 The teacher-student ratio is commonly known as one of the strongest indicators of student engagement and success.

 We use the Content and Language Integrated Learning (CLIL) methodology, an approach where students learn a subject and a second language at the same time.